Dog-Friendly Asheville NC: Complete 2026 Guide

 Azalea Dog Park (Azalea Road) Fully fenced, separate areas for large and small dogs.
 Benches, water fountains, shade trees.
 Well-maintained and popular.

 French Broad River Dog Park (Amboy Road) Riverfront dog park with river access for swimming.
 Fenced area plus river beach.
-This is the best park in Asheville for dogs who love water.
+The best park in Asheville for water-loving dogs.
+Pack a durable floating fetch toy — the river current makes a buoyant, high-visibility toy far better than a standard tennis ball.

 Carrier Park Off-Leash Area Part of the larger Carrier Park along the French Broad River.
 Fenced off-leash area with separate small dog section.